 A bank overdraft is a more short-term kind of finance which is also widely used by start-ups and small businesses.
 An overdraft is really a loan facility the bank lets the business "owe it money" when the bank balance goes below zero, in return for charging a high rate of interest.
 As a result, an overdraft is a flexible source of finance, in the sense that it is only used when needed.
-Bank overdrafts are excellent for helping a business handle seasonal fluctuations in cash flow or when the business runs into short-term cash flow major customer problems (e.g. а fails to pay time). on Two further loan-related sources of finance are worth knowing about:
+Bank overdrafts are excellent for helping a business handle seasonal fluctuations in cash flow or when the business runs into short-term cash flow problems major customer fails (e.g. а to pay on time).
+Two further loan-related sources of finance are worth knowing about: